 E5 – Employment Fifth Preference

-To qualify, an alien must invest $500,000 in a targeted employment area (rural areas or areas experiencing high unemployment of at least 150% of the national average) or $1,000,000, anywhere else.
-The new development must create at least 10 new full-time jobs for U.S. citizens, permanent resident aliens, or other lawful immigrants, not including the investor and his or her family.
+To qualify, an alien must invest $900,000 million in a targeted employment area (TEA) (rural areas or areas experiencing high unemployment of at least 150% of the national average) or $1,8 million, in a new enterprise and created 10 or more new jobs for U.S. citizens, permanent resident aliens, or other lawful immigrants, not including the investor and his or her family.
 An individual can also invest 1.8 million or $900,000 in a TEA through a regional center which is a pooled investment.

 The attorneys at the Law Offices of Lloyd E. Bennett, Esq., P.C. have helped over 10,000 business and individuals with their immigration matters.
 If you’re applying for an EB visa, speak with our firm to learn your options, become educated about the application process, and maximize your chance for a successful resolution.

 Get Skilled Help With Your Employment-Based Green Card